thenriq/Iris_dataset_Fisher/README.md

 This dataset content is extremely interesting as it shows how it is possible to identify a certain object with high precision by only imputing a set of variables, and this variables having values so overlapping and close to each other that makes it impossible to guess the specie without analysing all the set of variables

 More over and even more interesting is the fact that, after passed almost a century since this dataset was introduced, it is still in use nowadays and has been applied to the use and creation of artificial intelligence and machine learning, something so far away and futuristic from the time this dataset creators were alive.

-This is where the past and the future shake hands.
+Iris dataset: small, but not trivial.
+Simple, but challenging.
+Real data.

 <br/>